Sidney011100/HomeNUS/README.md

 ### Getting started
 1. To set up Angular on your local desktop follow the instructions in: https://angular.io/guide/setup-local.
 2. Clone the code above
-3. To link the firebase to your own:
+3. To link the firebase to your own, follow the instructions in: https://www.positronx.io/how-to-connect-firebase-realtime-nosql-cloud-database-with-angular-app-from-scratch/.
+    Using the instructions given under the headers "Setup Google Firebase Database Account", "Setup Firebase (Agnularfire library) in Angular Project".
+The necessary AngularFirestore files have been imported.

-Run `ng serve` for a dev server.
+4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding